WordPress/php-ai-client/docs/ARCHITECTURE.md

     AiEntrypoint ..
 MessageBuilder : creates
 ```

-### Overview: Traditional method call API for AI consumption
+### Overview: Traditional method call API for AI implementers

-This is a subset of the overall class diagram, purely focused on the traditional method call API for AI consumption.
+This is a subset of the overall class diagram, purely focused on the traditional method call API for AI implementers.

 ```mermaid
 ---